 How to Get to Cuzco?

 To Cuzco, you can get by plane from Lima and the main airports, for example, Madrid.

-You can also get there by bus from Lima and other points of the Peruvian geography.
+You can also get there by bus from Lima and other points the Peruvian geography.

 If you arrive by bus, the taxi to the center costs about 4 soles (in February 2017, it costs that).
 Always ask before you get on so they don’t scam you!

 Where to Sleep in Cusco?